 - Coordinating with the Managers and Coaches in order to provide the safest environment possible for all. - Assisting parents and individuals with insurance claims and will act as the liaison between the insurance company and the parents/individuals. - Explaining insurance benefits to claimants and assisting them with filing the correct paperwork. - Keeping the First Aid log.
-This log will list where accidents and injuries occur, to whom, in which divisions (Senior, Major, Minor, Rookies, Tee ball, Softball), at what times and under what supervision. - Correlating and summarizing the data in the First Aid log to determine proper accident prevention in the future where possible. - Ensuring that each team receives its Safety Manual at the beginning of the season. - Installing First Aid kits in the concession stand. - Make Little League's "no tolerance with child abuse" clear to all. - Inspecting the concession stand and checking fire extinguishers. - Instructing concession stand workers on the use of fire extinguishers. - Checking fields with the Field Manager and listing areas needing attention. - Scheduling a First Aid clinic and CPR training class for all managers, designated coaches, umpires, player agents during the pre-season. - Creating and maintaining all signs on the EMLL complex including, but not limited to, No Parking, No Smoking, No Pets, cautionary signs, etc. - Acting immediately in resolving unsafe or hazardous conditions once a situation has been brought to his/her attention. - Making spot checks at practices and games to make sure all managers have their First Aid kits and Safety Manuals. - Tracking all injuries and "near misses" in order to identify injury trends/risks. - Visiting other leagues to allow a fresh perspective on safety. - Making sure that safety is a monthly Board meeting topic and allowing experienced people to share ideas on improving safety. - Meet with all parents on "parent's day" to review Little League philosophy and safety issues.
+This log will list where accidents and injuries occur, to whom, in which divisions, at what times and under what supervision. - Correlating and summarizing the data in the First Aid log to determine proper accident prevention in the future where possible. - Ensuring that each team receives its Safety Manual at the beginning of the season. - Installing First Aid kits in the concession stand. - Make Little League's "zero tolerance with child abuse" clear to all. - Inspecting the concession stand and checking fire extinguishers. - Instructing concession stand workers on the use of fire extinguishers. - Checking fields with the Field Manager and listing areas needing attention. - Scheduling a First Aid clinic and CPR training class for all managers, designated coaches, umpires, player agents during the pre-season. - Acting immediately in resolving unsafe or hazardous conditions once a situation has been brought to his/her attention. - Making spot checks at practices and games to make sure all managers have their First Aid kits and know how to access the Safety Plan. - Tracking all injuries and "near misses" in order to identify injury trends/risks. - Visiting other leagues to allow a fresh perspective on safety. - Making sure that safety is a monthly Board meeting topic and allowing experienced people to share ideas on improving safety. - Meet with all parents on "parent's day" to review Little League philosophy and safety issues. - Emphasize parents to encourage players bring water bottles to practice and games - Reinforce the need for sunscreen - Mouth protection is not required but encouraged.

-- Emphasize parents to encourage players bring water bottles to practice and games - Reinforce the need for sunscreen. - Mouth protection is not required but encouraged. - If a participant is injured or becomes ill during a game or practice, they will not be allowed to return to participation in practice or game without written clearance by their primary care provider.
+If a participant is injured or becomes ill during a game or practice, they will not be allowed to return to participation in practice or game without written clearance by their primary care provider.
 Written clearance should be presented to the player's Manager/Coach, and subsequently given to the EMLL Safety Officer.
 There are absolutely NO EXCEPTIONS to this rule.